matejker/advent2020/README.md

 > Simulate your seating area by applying the seating rules repeatedly until no seats change state [1]

-The algorithm is itself isn't that interesting.
-More interesting seems to be define initial setting that converge into a stable state of in GoL terminology into _still life_.
-One would say, you can find a _still life_ and then apply inverse rules on it and after n rounds you have a _game_ which will converge back to the original still life.
-Open questions:
- - How can you generate game such that it will converge into a still life?

-Even though my original algorithm was writen in Python, I rewrite it into JavaScript and visualise it.
+I rewrite it into JavaScript and visualise it.
 Here is a live demo for my puzzle: [Part 1](https://matejker.github.io/game-of-life/aoc.html), [Part 2](https://matejker.github.io/game-of-life/aoc.html)